dalba-de/libasm_tester/README.md

 cd libasm_tester/srcs
 ```

-In this folder put all your *.s files inside srcs folder (no *.h files or Makefile needed), as indicated in srcs/README.
-Then return to libas_tester root folder.
+In this folder put all your *.s files (no *.h files or Makefile needed), as indicated in srcs/README.
+Then return to libasm_tester root folder.

 For mandatory part: